Observations and Successes I Have Had With a Ketogenic Diet

 Cooking is often done using high quality, healthy fats like those found in avocados, olive oil, coconut oil and butter.
 We also eat fish twice a week featuring healthy fats, like salmon, and we like catfish when we want to have a milder, white fish.

 In the photo below, I make one slice at a time of Keto bread, made with almond flour, baking powder, melted butter, an egg and a dash of salt.
 Microwave it for 90 seconds in a 4 inch square glass container and you have one slice of Keto bread!
-Then, you can use your piece of bread just like any other kind of sliced bread to make a grilled cheese sandwich.
+Then, you can use your piece of bread just like any other kind of sliced bread to make a grilled cheese sandwich, or sandwiches with chicken salad or other meats.

 Getting Creative With Cooking - A Keto Grilled Cheese Sandwich